Activist U.S. nuns make concessions after Vatican investigation

 The Vatican investigated the group for three years and then in 2012 issued a stinging report saying the LCWR had "serious doctrinal problems" and promoted "radical feminist themes incompatible with the (Roman) Catholic faith".

-The Vatican criticised the group for taking a soft line on issues such as birth control and homosexual activity.
+The Vatican criticized the group for taking a soft line on issues such as birth control and homosexual activity.

 Many nuns said the Vatican's report misunderstood their intentions and undervalued their work for social justice.